brillout/wildcard-api/readme.md

   }
   if( err.isNetworkError ){
     // The browser couldn't connect to the server.
-    // The user is offline or the server is down. alert("We couldn't perform your request.
+    // The user is offline or your server is down. alert("We couldn't perform your request.
 Please try again.");
   }